-Our main objective is to give support to research units and Core Facilities at Institut Pasteur for the management of their data.
-We are also involved in transversal projects to structure the organization of research data within the Institute and the integration of the FAIR principles in research projects.
+Our main objective is to support the research units and core facilities at Institut Pasteur managing their data.
+We are also involved in transversal projects structuring the organization of research data within the Institute and rendering research data findable, accessible, interoperable, and reusable (FAIR).

-Within the Core Facility, we respond to requests for expertise or we can dedicate a data manager for your project.
-Our support is provided through the following tasks and responsibilities:
+Respond to requests for expertise or provide a dedicated data manager for your project.
+Support is provided through the following tasks and responsibilities:

-- Plan and anticipate data management needs - Create, test and validate databases and train users - Implement consistency checks to validate data and metadata quality and integrity and clean up data - Ensure data long-term storage (standards, open formats...).
-Also, we can help on the selection of data to store - Facilitate data sharing with the scientific community in compliance with regulatory standards - Write documentation/user guides
+- Plan and anticipate data management needs - Create, test and validate databases and train users on their use. - Implement consistency checks to ensure data/metadata quality and integrity, and clean up data - Ensure data long-term storage (standards, open formats...).
+Help with the selection of data to store - Facilitate data sharing with the scientific community in compliance with regulatory standards - · Write documentation/user guides - · Implement processes ensuring FAIR data